tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 In the `example_Zr` folder, you will find a subdirectory `a3.61_1300K` which all the necessary input files to compute the free energy with TDEP.
 The configurations were generated using the sTDEP approach using the [`canonical_configuration`](https://tdep-developers.github.io/tdep/program/canonical_configuration/) binary at a temperature of 1300 K. To calculate the TDEP free energy we will use the later iteration.

 1. Change directory to `example_Zr/a3.61_1300K/iter.012`.
-2. Compute the second-order force constants and re-name the output to use the IFCs as input for the next iteration.
-This command should take about 5 seconds to run and will generate the `outfile.forceconstant` and `outfile.U0` files.
+2. Compute the second-order force constants and re-name the output to use the IFCs as input for the free energy calculation.
+This command should take a few seconds to run and will generate the `outfile.forceconstant` and `outfile.U0` files.
 ```
 extract_forceconstants -rc2 10.0 -U0
 mv outfile.forceconstant infile.forceconstant